 But of course the problem is, they’re not exactly dependable.

 So while I think the Northern Lights are well worth the journey, it’s also important not to make your trip all about seeing them.
-Because while if you choose Abisko to see the Northern Lights you’ll have a very high chance of seeing them, there’s still a chance that you won’t, or that the aurora you do manage to see won’t be spectacular.
+Because while if you choose to visit Abisko you’ll have a very high chance of seeing them, there’s still a chance that you won’t, or that the aurora you do manage to see won’t be spectacular.

 The good news is, I think Abisko is actually well worth the trip even without the Northern Lights.
 Like actually, though.

-So, at first I thought paying to visit a hotel sounded ridiculous, but visiting the Ice Hotel was actually one of my favorite experiences in Swedish Lapland.
-It is so cool.
+So, at first I thought paying to visit a hotel sounded ridiculous, but visiting the ice hotels in Northern Norway and Sweden were incredibly experiences.
+They are so cool.
 Literally!
 Aahaha, sorry.

-The ICEHOTEL in Jukkasjärvi (outside Kiruna) actually consists of two ice hotels: one that is rebuilt each season, and a brand new ice hotel that will be open 365 days a year!
+The first ice hotel I visited was the ICEHOTEL in Jukkasjärvi (outside Kiruna), which actually consists of two ice hotels: one that is rebuilt each season, and a brand new ice hotel that will be open 365 days a year!
 That might seem crazy when you think of all the sun that will be shining on the hotel during the summer, but they’ve actually set up solar panels to harness the power of the midnight sun to keep the interior a cool -5 degrees.

-The guided tour only lasts 20 minutes, where the guide tells you about the history of the hotel, the harvesting of ice for the hotel, the different designs of the rooms, and the details of how the 365 day ice hotel works.
+If you don’t stay here you can still take a guided tour from Abisko, where the guide tells you about the history of the hotel, the harvesting of ice for the hotel, the different designs of the rooms, and the details of how the 365 day ice hotel works.
 And then you’ll have over an hour to explore the two ice hotels on your own!